zhizhe258/marble/readme.md

 3. Add the **SO101 Follower** USD as a **reference** under this `Xform`.
 4. Drag the robot to the desired pose in the scene.

+The Robot USD files are located in `assets/robots`:

 Record the robot transform: